 - Fill whisky glass with ice cubes

 Benjamin Schütz is a roaster, brewer, and works in quality assurance at UCC Switzerland.
-He has already reached the finals of the Swiss Brewers Cup and the Swiss Roasting Championship.
+He has been a finalist in the Swiss Brewers Cup and the Swiss Roasting Championship.

 Cold Brew Mojito with Constantin Hoppenz

-Let's move on to my current favorite cold brew drink and a unique new project from Berlin.
-Happy Baristas is probably the only café in the world with an extensive selection of rum-based coffee cocktails.
-The guys have developed these drinks in collaboration with Coffee in Good Spirits world champion Martin Hudak and present them in the evenings at their café in Berlin's trendy Friedrichshain district.
-My favorite is the Mojito with Kenyan cold brew.
+Let's talk about my favorite Coldbrew drink at the moment and a new, unique project from Berlin.
+Happy Baristas is probably the world's only cafe with an extensive range of rum-based coffee cocktails.
+The guys developed the drinks in collaboration with Coffee in Good Spirits World Champion Martin Hudak and present them in their cafe in Berlin's trendy Friedrichshain district in the evenings.
+My favorite is the Mojito with Kenyan Coldbrew.

 Ingredients: